Lightprotocol/light-protocol/cli/README.md

 ## PSP Guide

-You can find a comprehensive tutorial for building a custom Private Solana Program here: https://docs.lightprotocol.com/getting-started/creating-a-custom-psp
+You can find a comprehensive tutorial for building a custom Private Solana Program [here](https://docs.lightprotocol.com/getting-started/creating-a-custom-psp).

 ## License